01 of 04

 Prepare the Seams

-When you are sewing a garment of project that requires seamed pieces of fabric to be joined, lining up the seam lines so they form perfect intersections help the home sewn item to look professional.
+When you are sewing a garment of a project that requires seamed pieces of fabric to be joined, lining up the seam lines so they form perfect intersections help the home-sewn item to look professional.
 Seams that do not line up look haphazard and distract from the design of the item.

 The first step is to finish the seams that will be joined.
 Always apply a seam finish before you join a seamed piece of fabric to another piece of fabric.
 Once the fabrics are joined, you can not reach the entire seam allowance to apply a seam finish.

 Always thoroughly press the seam before starting to join two seams.

 A facing should be prepared with interfacing and an edge finish before it is joined to the body of the garment.Continue to 2 of 4 below.

 - Place the right sides of the fabrics together and align the raw edges, with the seams as close to being on top of each other or possible.

 - Place the point of a straight pin into the top layer seam.

 - Gently separate the layers of fabric, just enough to see the point of the straight pin.

 - Guide the point of the straight pin into the seam line of the bottom layer of fabric.